-Another Mac downloader to check out is called Free Download Manager and completely follows the trend set by its name.
+Another top download manager for Mac to check out is called Free Download Manager.
 FDM does everything a download manager for Mac should do: resumes broken downloads, increases download speed, adjusts available bandwidth, schedules activity and even supports BitTorrent protocol.
-All these multiple features for zero price makes Free Download Manager able to compete for the highest ranks among related apps.
+All these features for zero price make FDM a solid choice.
+It’s also fully supported on Mac’s latest OS — Catalina.

 iGetter provides Mac users with high speed downloading by using segment downloaded for boosting up the speed.
 With the possibility to resume broken downloads unstable network connection is not a problem anymore.

 Maxel is a download manager for Mac that prides itself on being user friendly and streamlining downloads using the most reliable file transfer protocols — namely, HTTP, HTTPS, and SFTP.
 The “s” in these acronyms stands for “secure”, meaning that, if you’re worried about viruses or malware, and protecting your privacy, you should always utilize HTTPS or SFTP.
 The only reason you might utilize non-secure protocols, such as FTP or HTTP is if your browser doesn’t support SSL (Secure Sockets Layer), which is very uncommon in most modern Internet browsers.

 Pros of Maxel:

 Progressive Downloader is among the best download managers for Mac because it offers a wide variety of features.
 It can resume interrupted downloads, offers multi-threaded downloading, browser integration, etc. Progressive also has a built-in mirror search option to help find mirrors (copies of the same file you’re downloading, but in different locations) for large files.